 The paper dresses are printed images reproduced from the Heritage Hill museum catalogue records for the Hart collection.

 The original dresses were owned by Mrs Dorothy Hart, and most of the dresses were probably kept wardrobes in the house for many years.

 This installation frees the tiny dresses from the archives, for a brief but shimmering gathering in Dorothy Hart’s former home.

 I enjoyed using catalogue records as part of a display – bringing a hidden administrative element of managing a museum collection out of their museological closet.

-The cut outs stand in for the dresses in a way that has the appeal of paper dolls and dresses.
-They also remind me of insects in the way they cluster toward the window.
+The cut outs stand in for the dresses in a way that has the appeal of paper dolls with change-able paper dresses.
+The paper dresses also remind me of insects, in the way that they fly out from the wardrobe and cluster toward the window.

 The installation is a fanciful imagining of a gathering of the dresses, almost as ghosts returning to play in the space.

 The format appealed to me for it’s simplicity.
 I cut out the dresses a few at a time in an evening, which echoed Dorothy Hart making the real dresses .

 I try to use low impact materials for my art projects.
 My three installations at Heritage Hill used some recycled paper, less than a packet of blue tac, and, in the case of We Thought You Were Coming Tomorrow, objects I re-arranged and put back afterwards.